Campus of Stony Brook University: Transportation

 Stony Brook University is accessible via public transportation through the Stony Brook station on the Long Island Rail Road and multiple bus stops on campus for the Suffolk County Transit's S60, S69 and 3D routes.

 The university also provides campus-operated "SBU Transit" shuttle buses, which connects Stony Brook's West, East and South campuses.
 Seven routes run on the weekdays: Hospital/Chapin Route, Outer Loop, Inner Loop, Express Route, Railroad Route, R&D Park Shuttle and Southampton Shuttle.
 Only the Hospital/Chapin Route, Outer Loop and R&D Park Shuttle routes run on weekends as well.
 Railroad Route 1, Railroad Route 2, Shopping Route East Campus and Shopping Route West Campus routes run on weekends only.

 All of SBU Transit's weekday routes stop at the SAC Loop bus station, with the exception of the Express Route, which runs from the South P Lot to the Engineering Drive Loop and back.

+Education

+The school district covering the census-designated place is the Three Village Central School District.